-For us, Edmonton has a lot to offer, particularly in a culinary way.
-We can definitely recommend to visit a local brewery such as the AlleyKat Brewery, try one of the delicious beef burgers from Alberta’s cattle or donuts from the donut shop run by a gay couple Donut Party!.
+For us, a city trip to Edmonton has a lot to offer, particularly in a culinary way.
+We can definitely recommend visiting a local brewery such as the AlleyKat Brewery, try one of the delicious beef burgers from Alberta’s cattle or donuts from the donut shop run by a gay couple Donut Party!.
 But as much as we feel comfortable in Edmonton and enjoy the hospitality and wintry idyll of the North Saskatchewan River, after 4 days in town our 4×4 Jeep should finally set off for Jasper National Park.

-A great tip for a gay-friendly accommodation is the luxury lodge of Fairmont.
+A great tip for gay-friendly accommodation is the luxury lodge of Fairmont.
 We stayed in a spacious private suite with lake view.
-Some of the highlights of our stay include the generous breakfast buffet and the pool and hot tubs overlooking the snowy Canadian Rocky Mountains.
+Some highlights of our stay include the generous breakfast buffet and the pool and hot tubs overlooking the snowy Canadian Rocky Mountains.

 Snowy & gay-friendly days in Jasper, Alberta

-Our first days at Jasper National Park were just heavenly winterish.
+Our first days at Jasper National Park were just heavenly and winterish.
 When we started our road trip, a snow front moved across the Canadian Rocky Mountains into Jasper National Park.
-With up to half a meter of fresh snow and temperatures below -25 ° C, we could hardly believe our winter luck.
-And another surprise awaited us: The whole city of Jasper was adorned with rainbow flags for the upcoming Jasper Pride Festival, the Canadian Gay Ski Week.
+We could hardly believe our winter luck, with up to half a meter of fresh snow and temperatures below -25 °C. And another surprise awaited us: The whole city of Jasper was adorned with rainbow flags for the upcoming Jasper Pride Festival, the Canadian Gay Ski Week.
 In addition to a guided hike through the frozen Maligne Canyon, our Gay Travel List included a Fat Bike exploration tour, where we encountered numerous deer in the wild, here also called Wapitis.

 Equipped with a rainbow flag and dressed in our furry costumes, we went down the Marmot Basin slopes with hundreds of lesbian, gay, trans, and queer skiers and snowboarders to demonstrate for equality and love.
 After a day on the slopes, we couldn’t wait to attend the party nights with bears, bears and more.